AceGeo/springboot-movie-app-rest-api/readme.md

+Build with :
+Sring Boot,
+Spring Security
+Mysql

-n this project, Spring Boot is used entirely, along with Spring Security.
+In this project, Spring Boot is used entirely, along with Spring Security.

 Initially, this project includes a Movie_App, where the CRUD methodology has been implemented to allow users, with appropriate authorization as an Admin, to perform actions such as get, getAll, post, update, and delete.
 Otherwise, as a regular user, only the get operation is allowed.